18% of seniors in North carolina face the threat of hunger.

-Grocery Bags for Seniors supplements the fixed income of our older community members through door-to-door distribution of fresh produce and groceries.
+Grocery Bags for Seniors supplements the fixed income of older adults through door-to-door distribution of fresh produce and groceries.

-Food Shuttle Volunteers pack grocery bags full of fresh produce and healthy snacks and deliver to numerous senior housing communities.
+Food Shuttle volunteers pack almost 1,900 grocery bags a month with fresh produce and groceries and deliver them to numerous senior housing communities.
 When it comes to getting enough good food to eat, seniors face unique challenges: lack of access to transportation, functional limitations, and health problems.

 Between 2014 and 2034, North Carolina's 65+ population will almost double from 1.5 to 2.5 million, according to the North Carolina County Aging Profiles.
 As this number grows, the need only increases.

 A little-known fact about Grocery Bags for Seniors is that it is one of the longest running program at the Inter-Faith Food Shuttle, after our traditional food recovery and distribution.
 What’s made it have such longevity is that it also has some of our most loyal volunteers.

 Learn about what we are doing to combat senior hunger in our area through a partnership with Meals on Wheels!